 Car Seat Tip #1 – Size Matters

 Size matters.
 Not all seats are designed for all children (or for all vehicles, for that matter).
-Make sure that you’re using the right seat for your child’s height, age and development.
+Make sure that you’re using the right seat for your child’s height, age, and development.
 Infants should ride in rear-facing seats until they are one year of age and weigh over 20 pounds.
-Both criteria should be met before moving your infant to a forward facing seat.
+Both criteria should be met before moving your infant to a forward-facing seat.
 From there, the little tyke can ride in a forward-facing seat until he/she outgrows it.
 However, there is no reason why you have to move your child to a forward-facing seat just because he has hit the one year and 20 lb milestone.
 A rear-facing seat that accommodates your child’s weight may be safest for children under four years of age, according to some experts.

 Premature babies may not be able to sit in a reclined position at first.
 If this is the case for your child, invest in a crash-tested car bed.
-(Small babies are usually better off in seats without tray-shield harnesses; if the harness sits too far from the tiny body, the child’s face could hit it in a collision.)
+Small babies are usually better off in seats without tray-shield harnesses; if the harness sits too far from the tiny body, the child’s face could hit it in a collision.

 Car Seat Tip #2 – New is Often Better

 Car seats can be expensive.
-While the priciest doesn’t guarantee that it’s the safest, opting to purchase a used seat to save cash can be risky.
+While the most costly price tag doesn’t guarantee that it’s the safest, opting to purchase a used seat to save cash can be risky.
 Make sure that the seat you’re harnessing your child into meets all current Federal-mandated requirements.
 You should not use a car seat that is over six years old, has visible cracks, doesn’t have a model number and date of manufacture label with it, comes without instructions, appears to have missing pieces, or has been in an accident.
-Purchasing a seat that is used from a garage sale, Craigslist or anyone other than a trusted friend or family member may be unwise simply because there is no way to verify if the car seat has been involved in an accident.
+Purchasing a seat that is used from a garage sale, Craigslist, or anyone other than a trusted friend or family member may be unwise simply because there is no way to verify if the car seat has been involved in an accident.

 Car Seat Tip #3 – Convertibles Can Save You Cash